WiSleep: Inferring Sleep Duration at Scale Using Passive WiFi Sensing: Using Passive WiFi Sensing

-Our approach is entirely network-based, employing device association and disassociation messages generated by the APs in the network.
-This has several advantages over client-side methods: 1) Users do not need to download a dedicated mobile app, and our solution is impervious to any device change, 2) Many enterprise WiFi and home WiFi routers provide logging capabilities of coarse-grained network events for the network's performance and security monitoring; in such cases, our approach can utilize these logs without the need to collect any additional data.
-Overall, our approach is based on coarse-grain AP-level events rather than fine-grained events (e.g., network packet rates), which would impose a higher monitoring overhead on the network.
-We also utilize existing WiFi networks and ubiquitous smartphones, avoiding additional deployment costs.
-To the best of our knowledge, our approach is the first to infer sleep periods using a network-centric method and AP-level network events.
+\transhealth{Many enterprise WiFi and home WiFi routers provide logging capabilities of coarse-grained network events for the network's performance and security monitoring; in such cases, our approach can utilize these logs without the need to collect any additional data.
+Besides doing away with a dedicated mobile app, the approach is impervious to changes (e.g., when users upgrade their devices to newer models).
+By utilizing existing WiFi networks and ubiquitous smartphones, we also avoid additional deployment costs.
+Despite its benefits, it is important to note that WiFi network events are coarse-grained and inherently noisy \cite{trivedi2020wifitrace}, hence can increase false positives from inaccuracies.
+The following section describes how such inaccuracies can arise from various user behaviors.
+Nevertheless, to the best of our knowledge, our proposed technique is the first to infer sleep periods using a network-centric approach.}